Frequently asked questions

 If I practise, will I realize my dream of lawn bowling at the Olympics?

 The IOC has generally snubbed lawn bowling, although there is a lobbying effort to have it included.
-But you can bowl at the Commonwealth Games—the next ones are in Birmingham, UK.
+But you can bowl at the Commonwealth Games.
 Some Canadian bowlers also play professionally in Australia and make a good living doing it.

 In the tournaments that we usually play in, you can win “tens of dollars,” as one Rainbowlers member quipped.
-But the real prize is bragging rights; just imagine when everyone on Taimi sees that you’re the new Dentistry in the Beaches tournament champion.
+But the real prize is bragging rights; just imagine when everyone on the hookup apps sees that you’re the new Dentistry in the Beaches tournament champion.